bassambarazi/book-test/about/syllabus.md

 ```{include} syllabus_bits/passing_requirement.md
 ```

-## Late Policy and Missed Assignments and Exams
+## Policy and Missed Assignments and Exams

 Deadlines in this course have a generous no-penalty {{ GRACE_PERIOD }} grace period so late submissions are not generally accepted.
 Missed Tests and Exams will be given a score of 0 unless prior arrangements are made with the course instructor.
 To contact the instructor for this course, use {{ FORUM_LINK }}.
 Details on deadlines and other course policies can be found on the {{ '[course website]({link})'.format(link=CANVAS_LINK.replace('CANVAS_ID',CANVAS_ID))}}.

-## Tentative Course Schedule
+## Tentative Tutorial Schedule
 The tentative course schedule, subject to change, can be found on the {{ '[course website]({link})'.format(link=CANVAS_LINK.replace('CANVAS_ID',CANVAS_ID))}}.

 ```{include} syllabus_bits/schedule.md